 Departmental and Honors College scholarships have varying deadlines and require a separate application.
 Please review carefully the requirements for all scholarships and obtain applications from the appropriate department.
 Some scholarships apply to incoming freshmen and transfer students; others apply only to upperclassmen, while others may be appropriate for undergraduate and graduate students.

-The mission of Orientation and Family Programs (OFP) is to provide support services and programs for new undergraduate students and their families during their first year at UTSA.
+The mission of Orientation and Family Programs (OFP) is to provide support services and programs for new undergraduate students and their families.

 Since 1993, Orientation and Family Programs has held Roadrunner Camp, a two-day, one-night spirit and traditions camp for freshmen the week before Fall classes begin.
 Orientation and Family Programs also provides support services and programming for family members of new students, including UTSA Family Weekend, Family Association, Family Newsletters, and Parent Council.

 Graduate Student Orientation provides new master’s and doctoral students the occasion to receive an overview on how to be successful in graduate school and the resources and student services available to them.
-Graduate Student Orientation takes place the week before the semester begins, every Fall and Spring semester.
-Summer students are welcome to attend the Fall Semester orientation.
+Graduate Student Orientation takes place prior to the start of the Fall, Spring, and Summer semesters.
+An online orientation option is available to students as well.
 New graduate students who attend orientation will have the opportunity to:

 - network with faculty, staff and current graduate students